-The following is a summary of the material U.S. federal income tax consequences of holding our common shares (the "shares") and other material tax considerations relating to our company and to the holders of the shares.
-The discussion set forth herein is not intended to be, and should not be construed as, tax advice.
-As used in this section, references to the terms "company," "we," "our," and "us" mean only RLJ Lodging Trust, and not its subsidiaries or other lower-tier entities, except as otherwise indicated.
-We have not sought and will not seek an advance ruling from the IRS regarding any matter discussed in this section.
-This discussion is based upon the Code, the Treasury regulations, rulings and other administrative interpretations and practices of the IRS (including administrative interpretations and practices expressed in private letter rulings which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings), and judicial decisions, all as currently in effect, and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
+The following is a summary of the material U.S. federal income tax consequences of holding our common shares (the "shares") and other material tax considerations relating to the Company and to the holders of the shares The discussion set forth herein is not intended to be, and should not be construed as, tax advice.
+As used in this section, references to the terms "Company," "we," "our," and "us" mean only RLJ Lodging Trust, and not its subsidiaries or other lower-tier entities, except as otherwise indicated.
+This discussion is based upon the Internal Revenue Code of 1986, as amended (the "Code"), the Treasury regulations, rulings and other administrative interpretations and practices of the Internal Revenue Service (the "IRS") (including administrative interpretations and practices expressed in private letter rulings, which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings), and judicial decisions, all as currently in effect, and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described below.
-This discussion also is based upon the assumption that we will operate our company and its subsidiaries and affiliated entities in accordance with their applicable organizational documents and in the manner that we have represented.
+We have not sought and do not intend to seek an advance ruling from the IRS regarding any matter discussed in this section.
+This discussion also is based upon the assumption that we will operate the Company and its subsidiaries and affiliated entities in accordance with their applicable organizational documents and in the manner that we have represented.
 This discussion does not address the actual material U.S. federal income tax consequences of the ownership and disposition of our shares to any particular holder, which depend on that shareholder's particular tax circumstances.
-In addition, this discussion does not discuss any state, local or non-U.S. tax consequences, or any tax consequences arising under any U.S. federal tax other than the income tax, associated with the ownership or disposition of our shares or our election to be taxed as a REIT.
+In addition, this discussion does not discuss any state, local or non-U.S. tax consequences, or any tax consequences arising under any U.S. federal tax other than the income tax, associated with